-Increase in Net Assets attributable to holders of redeemable units per unit is based on the increase in Net Assets attributable to holders of redeemable units attributed to each class of units, divided by the weighted average number of units outstanding of that class during the period.
-Refer to Note 12 for the calculation.
+Increase in net assets attributable to holders of redeemable units per unit is based on the increase in net assets attributable to holders of redeemable units attributed to each class of units, divided by the weighted average number of units outstanding of that class during the year.
+Refer to note 12 for the calculation.